INTERRELIGIOUS DIALOGUE IN COUNTERACTING VIOLENT EXTREMISM IN AFRICA

-The Club of Lisbon organised, with the collaboration of KAICIID and in partnership with academic institutions from four Universities – Coimbra, Évora, Minho and Autonomous of Lisbon – a seminar series for reflection and dialogue on the instrumentalisation of religion to justify violence on the African continent.
+This initiative, implemented by the Club of Lisbon with the collaboration and support of the International Dialogue Centre (KAICIID) and in partnership with academic institutions from four Universities – Coimbra, Évora, Minho and Autonomous of Lisbon – included a seminar series for reflection and dialogue on the instrumentalisation of religion to justify violence on the African continent.

 Nigeria